pradhanhitesh/chatgpt-apps/voice-gpt/README.md

 3. Batch Size for Audio Processing: The script processes audio in chunks of CHUNK = 1024 frames.
 You can adjust the chunk size or other audio parameters if needed.

+<h2>Issues (dated 11-09-2024)</h2>

+1. Ambient noise threshold variability
+2. Extracting text from silent audio: Should not happen if the recorded audio is pure silence

 <h2>License</h2>
 This project is licensed under the MIT License.
 See the LICENSE file for more details.